 Restless legs syndrome treatment

-Successfully managing an underlying condition such as iron deficiency anaemia or diabetes can sometimes help relieve the symptoms of RLS.
+Treating any underlying condition that could be causing or contributing to your symptoms can help relieve the symptoms of RLS.

-Developing healthy sleep patterns (also known as sleep hygiene) can be very helpful in mild cases of RLS.
-This includes such things as trying to establish a regular bedtime, avoiding caffeinated drinks after lunch, and avoiding excessive alcohol intake and tobacco.
-Doing a relaxing and quiet activity before bed, such as a crossword or reading a book can be helpful as can having a light snack before bed.
+Developing healthy sleep patterns (also known as sleep hygiene) can also be helpful in mild cases of RLS.
+Some aspects of sleep hygiene include establishing a regular bedtime and doing a relaxing and quiet activity before bed, such as a crossword or reading a book.
+It’s also important to have a comfortable, dark space for sleeping.